 The thing to know is that Shakespeare makes lovesick Romeo (the Romeo that crushes on Rosaline anyway) shallow and foolish on purpose.
 In fact, at the beginning of the play, his character is made to resemble a typical "Petrarchan lover," which had become a cliché by the time Shakespeare wrote Romeo and Juliet (around 1595).
-Petrarch, by the way, was a fourteenth-century Italian poet whose sonnets were all the rage in Renaissance England.
-Petrarch's love poetry features "Laura," a figure who was as unavailable and unattainable as Rosaline.
+Petrarch was a fourteenth-century Italian poet whose sonnets were all the rage in Renaissance England.
+These love poems featured "Laura," a gal who was just as unavailable and unattainable as Rosaline.

 To be fair, Romeo does show restraint when Tybalt challenges him, which is a big deal, since Romeo damages his reputation when he refuses to fight.
-But, Romeo winds up killing Tybalt after Mercutio is murdered and he follows up this act of murder, by the way, with a bout of hysterics on the floor of Friar Laurence's cell (room).
+But, Romeo winds up killing Tybalt after Mercutio is murdered.
+He follows up this act of murder, by the way, with a bout of hysterics on the floor of Friar Laurence's cell (room).

-So why does Romeo kill Tybalt?
-Excellent question.
-We're glad you asked.
-First, Tybalt kills Romeo's BFF, Mercutio, and Romeo feels responsible.
-Plus, Tybalt comes back to gloat about it.
-(Does this mean Romeo's friendship with Mercutio is more important to him than his marriage to Juliet?
+So why does Romeo end up killing Tybalt, anyway?
+Well, most obviously, Tybalt kills Romeo's BFF, Mercutio, and Romeo feels responsible.
+Does this mean Romeo's friendship with Mercutio is more important to him than his marriage to Juliet?
 What do you think?
 If your answer is "yes," then you should also know that Romeo wouldn't be the only Shakespeare character to prioritize bromance over marriage.
 Think about Antonio and Bassanio in The Merchant of Venice, for example.